ckeditor/ckeditor4-docs/guides/dev/howtos/basic_configuration/README.md

 ## How Do I Change the Default CKEditor Configuration?

 CKEditor is a highly flexible tool that you can easily customize to your needs.
-If you want to change the editor configuration, refer to the Setting Configuration article from the Developer's Guide.
+If you want to change the editor configuration, refer to the [Setting Configuration](#!/guide/dev_configuration) page from the Developer's Guide.
 Your custom configuration will help you adjust the CKEditor look and feel to the requirements of your project.

 ## How Do I Find the CKEditor Configuration Settings to Change?

-A full listing of the `CKEDITOR.config` configuration settings that you can change in order to customize the editor to your needs can be found in the {@link CKEDITOR.config CKEditor JavaScript API}.
+A full listing of configuration settings that you can change in order to customize the editor to your needs can be found in the {@link CKEDITOR.config CKEditor JavaScript API}.
 Use the methods described in the  [Setting Configuration](#!/guide/dev_configuration) article from the Developer's Guide.

 ## How Do I Remove Unneeded CKEditor Functionality?